 - Bring the temperature up to 180°F to 200°F and add a handful of wood chips to the smoker.
 Before adding the wood chips, soak them in water for about 10-15 minutes.
 Smoke at this temperature until the wood chips have quit smoking (about 30 minutes to 1 hour).
 Lower the temperature back to 160°F and DO NOT add any more wood chips.
 Too much smoke will ruin jerky; 30 minutes to an hour of smoke is just perfect in my opinion.

 - Continue to smoke at 160°F until your jerky bends and cracks but does not break in half.
 Periodically pull a piece out of the smoker and let it cool.
-Check to see if it is done by bending it AFTER it has cooled down.
+Check to see if it is done by bending it AFTER it has cooled down (let cool for 5-10 minutes, this helps not to over dry).
 It should take a total of between 6 to 15 hours depending on the thickness of your jerky and the brand of smoker you have.
 With my Masterbuilt smoker, jerky normally takes between 7-9 hours to dry to my liking.
-During this final smoking step, I also leave the wood tray door open a small bit on the bottom of the smoker to allow air to circulate from the bottom of the smoker up and out of the fully opened top vent; this helps dry the jerky faster.That’s it!
+(Make sure to stop BEFORE you think it is totally done.
+I have over dried more jerky in my smoker than any other drying method) During this final smoking step, I also leave the wood tray door open a small bit on the bottom of the smoker to allow air to circulate from the bottom of the smoker up and out of the fully opened top vent; this helps dry the jerky faster.That’s it!
 You just made your first batch of smoked beef jerky.
 Let me know how your jerky turns out in the comments below.
 Enjoy!!!

 You Might Also Like: